ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/FieldSHIFT-2/Inputs_and_Outputs/Shifted_Dissertations_Improved_Once/Improved_Written_Dissertation_Outline_shifted_Synthetic_Cooking_to_Synthetic_ATM_Transaction.md

 **Hypothesis**: Implementing a "transaction mise en place" reduces transaction time and increases user satisfaction.

-This section will investigate the implementation of pre-selection options for common transactions, such as cash withdrawals and balance inquiries.
-Usability testing will compare transaction times and user satisfaction levels with and without pre-selection options, providing insights into the effectiveness of this culinary-inspired approach.
+**Proposed Experiments**: A comparative study will be conducted to measure transaction times with and without pre-selection options.
+Participants will engage with both ATM designs, and their transaction times and satisfaction levels will be recorded.

 #### Sub-section 2: User Organization and Interface Design

 **Hypothesis**: Organized and intuitive ATM interfaces lead to a smoother user experience.

-Drawing on principles of culinary organization, this section will examine various interface designs that prioritize user organization.
-Usability testing will assess the effectiveness of different designs in facilitating smooth transactions and enhancing user satisfaction.
+**Proposed Experiments**: Usability testing will be performed on different interface designs based on culinary organization principles.
+Participants will navigate through various designs, and their feedback will be analyzed to determine which organizational structures enhance usability.

 ### Key Aspect 3: Culinary Fusion in Banking Services